citypayorg/utb/INSTALL.md

-Building Ctp
+Building Utb
 =============

-See doc/build-*.md for instructions on building the various elements of the Ctp Core reference implementation of Ctp.
+See doc/build-*.md for instructions on building the various elements of the Utb Core reference implementation of Utb.